OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 - In DOORS, Object Number is a system and a calculated attribute.
 This attribute value is changed by add/move/remove operation on other object within the same module.
 However, Object's Last Modified Time does not get updated for such scenarios.
 - When DOORS is the source system and is running on history based sychronization, then the additional user credentials should be provided.
 The additional user credentials will be used to update the object in the source system.
 For current state synchronization, the additional user credentials are not required.

 > **Note**: Additional user credentials should not be same as the integration user [provided in the system configuration form] credentials.
-Also, additional user credentials should be dedicated for the OpsHub Integration Manager only.
+Also, additional user credentials should be dedicated for the <code class="expression">space.vars.SITENAME</code> only.
 It should not perform any operation in DOORS system.

 **Limitations:**
 - In the below mentioned cases, the Doors object movement history will get deleted, and the event detection will not occur: